jlparkI/mix_T/Documentation/Finite_Mixture_Docs.md

   * *random_state*<br>The seed for the random number generator.
   * *verbose*<br>Whether to print the lower bound and change in lower bound during fitting.
   * *init_type*<br>Must be one of "k++" or "kmeans".
-If "k++", the component locations are initialized the KMeans++ procedure described by Arthur and Vassilvitskii (2007), which generally gives reasonably good starting locations.
-If "kmeans", these starting locations are further refined using kmeans clustering.
+If "k++", the component locations are initialized the KMeans++ procedure described by Arthur and Vassilvitskii (2007).
+If "kmeans", locations are initialized using clustering with scikit-learn's KMeans. kmeans is the default and generally gives good initial locations.

 ### Attributes